 Diagnóstico de Papiledema

-The eye doctors use a tool called ophthalmoscope to look at each of their eyes in the optic nerve through his pupil, the opening in the front of his eye.
+The eye doctors use an ophthalmoscope tool to look at each of their eyes through the optic nerve through the pupil, the opening in the front of the eye.
 Your doctor can diagnose a case of papilledema.

 If your optic disc, which is at the end of the optic nerve, looks abnormally blurry or too high.
 Your doctor may also see blood spots in your eye if you have this condition and diagnose papilledema.